When you perform a

 get you may also

-want to update the expiration for that document.
-This is called
+want to update the expiration for that item.
+This is called a

 request to Couchbase Server.
 This saves you the time from having

 to do a get and then a separate operation to update the

 expiration.
 This method is useful for scenarios where you have a

 document that should eventually expire, but perhaps you want to

 keep that document around when it is still in use by the

 application.
 Therefore when you retrieve the document, you also